welsgbowen/3blue1brown-stringloops/README.md

 This solution will find the average number of loops for a given number of strings over a series of simulations.

+Compile program using gcc

+    gcc stringLoops.c -o loops

+Run the executable with the required arguments

+    ./loops <number of strings> <number of simulations>